Higher rank Segre integrals over the Hilbert scheme of points: surfaces

 The argument is most naturally expressed by rewriting \eqref{eq1} in exponential form,

-Restricting to the line $\langle v, v\rangle =-2$ in the $(c_1^2, c_2)$-plane, we obtain for power series $U$ and $V$.
+Restricting to the line $\langle v, v\rangle =-2$ in the $(c_1^2, c_2)$-plane, we obtain for power series $U$ and $T$.
 Let Extracting the coefficient of $z^n$ in the above expression yields In particular, for $n=1$, we obtain Direct calculation shows $s_2(V)=r\chi-r^2$ so that $u_1=r.$ After substitution, we find the leading term to be

-For part (ii) of the Theorem, Proposition \ref{p2} gives only $n-1$ roots of the polynomial expressing the Segre integral.
-Combined with the leading term calculations, we conclude for some constant $c$.
+For part (ii) of the Theorem, Proposition \ref{p2} (ii) gives only $n-1$ roots of the polynomial expressing the Segre integral.
+Combined with the leading term calculations, we conclude that if $\langle v, v\rangle =0$ we have for some constant $c$.
 We will prove

 by computing the next term in the Segre polynomial in $\chi$.
 Indeed, for the right hand side, the $\chi^{n-1}$ coefficient is easily seen to be

 We compute the $\chi^{n-1}$ coefficient on the left.
 As before, we have where We obtain